A-kly/School-Vault/PSYCH 258/Topic 10 - Visual Imagery & Propositions.md

 ![propositional representation](PSYCH%20258/Attachments/p258s10-6.png)

-- mind represents concepts; may form images as an epiphenomenal ----------
+- mind represents concepts; may form images as an epiphenomenal ==by-product==

-e.g., book represents information in words, which generate images when read
+	- e.g., book represents information in words, which generate images when read

 Evidence:

 - certain operations possible for real images are not possible for mental images

-e.g., ------ or negative images of faces (Phillips, 1972)
+	- e.g., ==mirrored== or negative images of faces (Phillips, 1972)

-e.g., rotation of images (Slezak, 1991)
+	- e.g., rotation of images (Slezak, 1991)

 - images are limited